Canadian police start arresting protesters in Ottawa | Law-Order

 - Canada

-Police began arresting protesters Friday in a bid to break the three-week, traffic-snarling siege of Canada's capital by hundreds of truckers angry over the country's COVID-19 restrictions.
+Police began arresting protesters and towing away trucks Friday in a bid to break the three-week, traffic-snarling siege of Canada's capital by hundreds of truckers angry over the country's COVID-19 restrictions.

-Officers were seen going door to door along a line of trucks, campers and other vehicles parked on Ottawa's snow-covered streets.
-Some protesters surrendered and were taken into custody, police said.
-Some were led away in handcuffs.
-One person being taken away carried a sign that read “Mandate Freedom.”
-Many of the truckers remained defiant.
+Working slowly and methodically, police led protesters away in handcuffs through Ottawa's newly snow-covered streets, with at least one of those under arrest carrying a sign that read, “Mandate Freedom.”
+Tow truck operators - wearing neon-green ski masks, with their companies' decals taped over on their trucks to conceal their identities - arrived under police escort and set to work removing the big rigs, campers and other vehicles parked bumper to bumper.

 “Freedom was never free,” said trucker Kevin Homaund, of Montreal.
 “So what if they put the handcuffs on us and they put us in jail?”
 Police made their first move to end the occupation late Thursday with the arrest of two key protest leaders.
 They also sealed off much of the downtown area to outsiders to prevent them from coming to the aid of the self-styled Freedom Convoy protesters.